KMDinsmore/RepData_PeerAssessment1/PA1_template.md

 ## Imputing missing values
+The script counts and displays takes the rows removed in earlier (due to the presence of NAs).
+It then loops through these rows and inserts the average value from that time interval (calculated above), these are then incorporated into the full table.
+We then calculate steps per day, as above, using the table with imputed data.
+A histogram of this data is displayed along with the mean (to nearest whole number) and median.

 ```r
 ##  For this section I chose to average the number of steps for a timer interval